nest/nest-simulator/doc/userdoc/guides/connection_management.rst

 To modify the parameters of an existing connection, you first have to obtain handles to them using :py:func:`.GetConnections`.
-These handles can then be given as arguments to the :py:func:`.SetStatus` function, or by using the :py:func:`.NodeCollection.set` function on the SynapseCollection directly:
+These handles can then be given as arguments to the :py:func:`.SetStatus` function, or by using the :py:func:`~nest.lib.hl_api_types.SynapseCollection.set` function on the SynapseCollection directly:

 ::